Much Cooler Friday. Rain Moves in During the Afternoon…

 Today:

-Sunny.
+Mostly cloudy with the chance of afternoon rain.
+Much cooler and breezy.
 Highs in the lower to mid 60s.
-Much cooler at the coast.
-Northeast to East winds at 5-10mph.
+Northeast to East winds at 10-20mph.

 Tonight: